 - 2 tablespoons extra-virgin olive oil

-- 4 ounces Pancetta
+- 4 ounces Pancetta, diced

 - 1 14.5 ounce whole canned tomatoes